UBC-FRESH/forest-carbon-offset-protocol-summaries/notes/roadmap.md

 - Are there priority audiences (e.g., policy, NGO, corporate) whose perspectives should shape language or examples?
 - Should we integrate any quantitative examples (e.g., credit issuance timelines) or keep all content purely qualitative?
 - Do we need to reference controversial case studies, or would that risk appearing judgmental for this audience?

+## Incoming

+User will add incoming notes for the coding agent here.
+The coding agent can clean up this section (remove notes) after items have been integrated into the official roadmap and planning docs.

+- replace QR code with new github pages home page URL: https://ubc-fresh.github.io/forest-carbon-offset-protocol-summaries-publish/
+- add links to README to PDF documents and reference documents, so that they appear on github pages landing page
+- add DRAFT watermark to all pages of out output PDFs
+- add a "preamble" text to both handout summary PDF and README, so users of the public-facing published repo (and github pages site) have some context for what all this is about (and maybe link to the URL for the event for which this was prepared: https://sustain.ubc.ca/events/negotiation-innovation-advancing-climate-action-through-research-and-learning)
+- add a note at the bottom of the README file that we used a LLM coding agent to assist compiling the github pages site and compiling contents, and a caveat that the content has not undergone full peer review yet (but is planned, and currently underway, and to stay tuned for updates)